Ametrin-Studios/DungeonsEnhanced/.github/ISSUE_TEMPLATE/compatibility-bug.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is and how to reproduce it.
+Including all related logs.

 **Versions:**
  - Minecraft version: [e.g. 1.20.1]